omnifaces/oyena/action/README.md

 ### Add a Servlet mapping with the correct lifecycle id

-Add a servlet mapping to the web.xml file.
+Add a servlet mapping to the web.xml file:

-For example:

     <web-app
          xmlns="http://java.sun.com/xml/ns/javaee"